codebyfaisal/SaylaniProjects/README.md

 # SaylaniProjects

-Welcome to the "SaylaniMassITProjects" Practice GitHub repository!
-This repository contains projects related to the web development course I am undertaking at Saylani Mass IT Training 2024.
-Each directory corresponds to a specific project, and you can find links to live demos below.
+Welcome to the "SaylaniMassITProjects" practice GitHub repository!
+This repository contains projects related to the web development course that I am currently doing at Selani Mass IT Training in 2024.
+Each directory in the repository represents a specific project, and you can find links to live demos of those projects below.

 ## Projects